mras0/mjs/doc/es5/es5.md

 - Annex C Strict Mode
 - Annex E: 7.8.5: Changes to handling of RegExp literals
 - Annex E: 15: New `Object`, `Array` and `Date` functions
-- Annex E: 15.3.4.3: Relax restrictions on the `arguments` argument to `Function.prototype.apply`
 - Annex E: 15.3.4.3,4: Change in handling of `null`/`undefined` when passed to `apply/call`
 - Annex E: 15.4.4: `Array.prototype.to(Locale)String()` are now generic
 - Annex E: 15.5.5.2: Array like access to `String` objects